 - If weather conditions are not optimal, they can be flexible with itineraries

-- There are no ‘no-fly’ implications, and so they often offer up to 5 dives in a 24 hour period
+- They often offer up to 5 dives in a 24 hour period

 - Most divers on liveaboards are relatively experienced divers and so the dive sites that can be visited are the slightly more challenging, less visited sites, and often in pristine condition as a result